The 2025 AI Agent Index: Documenting Technical and Safety Features of Deployed Agentic AI Systems: Illustrative Case Studies

 Security researchers identified multiple prompt injection vulnerabilities in 2025, including indirect injection, where malicious webpage content could be executed as commands, and URL-based attacks extracting data from connected services \citep{chaikinAgenticBrowserSecurity2025,gispanCometJackingHowOne2025}.
 These incidents illustrate fundamental challenges for browser agents processing untrusted web content, similar to vulnerabilities found in Opera Neon.

-Perplexity argues that AI assistants ``work just like a human assistant'' when fetching content on behalf of users, justifying why user-driven agents ignore robots.txt restrictions \citep{perplexityteamAgentsBotsMaking2025}.
-Perplexity publishes user-agent strings for \lstinline|Perplexity Bot| and \lstinline|Perplexity-User|, but Cloudflare documented undeclared crawlers using generic Chrome signatures to evade blocks \citep{corralPerplexityUsingStealth2025}.
+Perplexity argues that AI assistants ``work just like a human assistant'' when fetching content on behalf of users to justify user-driven agents ignoring robots.txt restrictions \citep{perplexityteamAgentsBotsMaking2025}.
+Perplexity publishes user-agent strings for \lstinline|Perplexity Bot| and \lstinline|Perplexity-User|, but Cloudflare documented undeclared crawlers using generic signatures to evade blocks \citep{corralPerplexityUsingStealth2025}.
 Amazon threatened legal action over Comet not identifying itself as an agent \citep{sriramAmazonSuesPerplexity2025}.

-This tension between claims that agents inherit user permissions and website operators' inability to verify or control agent access illustrates accountability challenges for browser agents. \end{outlinebox}
+\textit{Browser agents face the challenge of operating in environments controlled by third parties who may have no relationship with the agent developer and no mechanism to negotiate or verify terms of interaction, as existing web protocols like robots.txt were designed for crawlers, not autonomous actors.
+While this lack of established trust relationships presents risks, zero-trust interaction can also lead to more robust security standards and protocols.
+Comet combines the highest autonomy in the Index with minimal safety disclosure and no documented third-party testing.} \end{outlinebox}

-\subsection{Enterprise agent builders: HubSpot Breeze Agents}
+\subsection{Enterprise Agent Builders: HubSpot Breeze Agents}

 \begin{outlinebox}[enterprise_red] HubSpot Breeze enables organizations to create workflow agents through templated configurations.
 Users fill fields in base prompt templates rather than coding, a low-code approach shared across enterprise builders in the Index.
 Breeze demonstrates split autonomy common to this category: L1-L3 during design, L5 when deployed with automatic triggers based on data changes or events.